VisualFP/docs/SA/design_concept/content/introduction/tool_research/snap.typ

 However, everything else can only be done imperatively, making the functional aspects more of an additional feature than a core concept of Snap!.

-Users can also create their block commands based on existing commands, which allows users to reuse their code.
+Users can also create new block commands based on existing commands, which allows users to reuse their code.
 But other than with actual functions, custom blocks aren't able to take arguments from their caller @snap-manual.